opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/authentik/2_identity-federation-github.md

 :::

-1. Navigate to *Directory -> Federation and Social login* and edit previously created Github OAuth Source.
+1. Navigate to *Directory -> Federation and Social login* and edit previously created Github OAuth Source
-2. Add the `read:org` scope to your GitHub OAuth Source
+2. Add the `read:org` scope to your GitHub OAuth Source and save it
-3. Navigate to *Policy Bindings* tab
+3. Then navigate to *Flows and Stages -> Flows -> Enrollment* and click `default-source-enrollment`
+4. Go to the *Policy / Group / User Bindings* tab, then *Create and bind Policy*
-4. Create a new policy of type *Expression Policy* with the following Python code as *Expression*:
+5. Create a new policy of type *Expression Policy* with the following Python code as *Expression*:

     ```python
     # Ensure flow is only run during oauth logins via Github